Spcman/getting-to-know-julia/_pages/what-is-ml.md

 ### Recommendation Systems

 Ever wondered how Google, Amazon and Netflix seem to know what you might want to buy or watch next.
-All of these companies use machine learning to work out what you’re likely to want to do based on your prior buying, search and watching history.
-Part of the reason these tech giants were (and are still) so successful is down to their investment in machine learning research, but *machine learning can be used in any sized business right now.*
+All of these companies use machine learning to work out what you’re likely to want based on your prior buying, search and watching history.
+Part of the reason these tech giants were (and still are) so successful is down to their investment in machine learning research, but **machine learning can be used in any sized business right now.**

 ### Tabular Data